ULFR20110 - Pre-intermediate French

 - Level: 2

-- Pre-requisite: GCSE grade C or lower, or a taken over 5 years ago if grade A or B, or equivalent.
+- Pre-requisite: Successful completion of ULFR10010 - Beginners' French or GCSE grade C or lower or, if taken over 3 years ago, grade A*, A or B, or equivalent.

 - Timetable: Timetable for the course

 This course is designed for students who have completed a Beginners' course but who do not feel confident enough to proceed directly to Intermediate Level or who would like more time to consolidate material introduced earlier.
 It is most probable that these will be part-time students or those from non-European language backgrounds.
 The course also serves as preparation for the French Ministry of Education Diplôme d'Etudes en Langue Française - Niveau A2 (DELF A2) should students wish to sit for this internationally recognized qualification.

 Upon successful completion of the course, students should be able to:

 - understand texts using high frequency everyday language;

 - the ability to read short, simple texts with specific information and simple personal letters;

 - the ability to communicate orally in simple, routine situations and handle short social exchanges about familiar topics;